DimensionDev/stake.mask.io/src/assets/faqs.md

 ## **Other**

-### How to buy MASK？
+### How to buy $MASK？

-You can buy MASK spot on major CEX such as Binance, OKX, and Gate.io .
+You can buy $MASK on the exchange such as OKX, Binance and Gate.io.